robinsonlovatto-misc/gobarber-reactjs/README.md

 # GoBarber - Front-end

 This project is a marketplace for barber shops.
 It was the main project on Rocketseat's Bootcamp.
+In the front-end is not possible to create appointments.

 ### Tech: